 Campers love our food!!!
-Seating at our family-style meals varies, with campers sitting by cabins or by choice at meals.
+Seating at our buffet-style meals vary, with campers sitting by cabins or by choice at meals.
 Most meals are eaten inside Kenly Hall, where campers talk with their friends, sing camp songs or reflect on 80 years of Quinebarge history, told by the numerous cabin plaques, dating back to our first year, that hang on the walls.
 At last count, there were close to 800!
 Our talented kitchen staff provide nutritionist-approved meals, with enough options for even the most delicate palates.
-On Wednesdays, we take dinner outside for an all camp cook out cooked by Eric and Arnie.
-Throughout the day, we have fresh fruit and peanut butter and jelly available for our campers who need a snack between meals, and we provide water bottles and fountains to keep everyone hydrated.
+On Wednesdays, we take dinner outside for an all camp cook out cooked by Eric and some helpers.
+Throughout the day, we have fresh fruit and sunflower butter and jelly available for our campers who need a snack between meals, and we provide water bottles and fountains to keep everyone hydrated.

-On any given morning, campers can expect a balanced breakfast with pancakes, waffles, or french toast, bacon or sausage, eggs, or the occasional treat of coffee cake!
-Milk and juice are always available, along with cereal, oatmeal, yogurt, and fresh fruit.
+On any given morning, campers can expect a balanced breakfast with pancakes, waffles, french toast, bacon or sausage, eggs, or the occasional treat of coffee cake!
+Milk and juice are always available, along with several types of cereal, oatmeal, yogurt, and fresh fruit.

 Campers going on trips are sent out with bagged lunches including sandwiches, fresh fruit, chips, and juice.

-Dinner consists of of kid-friendly, nutritious meals.
+Dinner consists of kid-friendly, nutritious meals.
 For the main course, your camper will love favorites like Taco Tuesdays, Cookout Wednesdays, spaghetti and meatballs, BBQ chicken, International Night, macaroni and cheese, hamburgers, or comfort food such as meatloaf or chicken soup.
-We always serve vegetables, salad, bread, milk and other goodies and have additional options for picky eaters.
-Campers are free to chose the available dishes they’d like, and everyone eats at least one serving of vegetables each night at dinner.
+We always serve vegetables, and offer a wonderful salad bar and other goodies.

-Lunch is a traditional hot dog roast over a camp fire.
+Lunch is a traditional hot dog (veggie or regular) roast over a camp fire.
 The boys and girls areas each make their own camp fires and cook their food. (ever want a good laugh, watch how boys and girls make fires differently).
-We provide fruits and veggies, chips, juice, and cookies, and everyone has a blast.
+We provide chips, juice, and cookies, and everyone has a blast.
 It’s common to hear the tunes of camp songs drifting through the trees as the meals wrap up.

-Sunday dinner at Quinebarge is always very special, with a pot roast or turkey and all the fixings – stuffing, mashed potatoes, gravy, and lots of veggies, plus our usual salad bar.
+Sunday dinner at Quinebarge is always very special, with a more elaborate meal like pot roast or turkey and all the fixings – stuffing, mashed potatoes, gravy, and lots of veggies, plus our usual salad bar.